Combined tight-binding and configuration interaction study of unfolded electronic structure of G-color center in Si: Structural properties and Theory model

 where the minus sign at the beginning corresponds to the exciton. \\ In the case of $n_e=2$ and $n_h=2$, where $m,n=\{1,3;2,3;1,4;2,4\}$ with $i,i'=\{1,2\}$ and $j,j'=\{3,4\}$, the matrix elements $\langle SD^\textrm{X}_m|\hat{V}_{eh}|SD^\textrm{X}_n\rangle$ are obtained \{see Eq.~\eqref{CI_base}\} as

-where the factor $\frac{1}{2}$ before sums prevents double counting and factor $\frac{1}{2}$ after the sums is derived from bra-ket of SDs in Eq.~\eqref{CI_base}.
-The CI Hamiltonian in Eq.~\eqref{CI_ham} then forms the $n_en_h\times n_en_h$,~i.e. $2\times 2$ matrix which has to be diagonalized and we obtain the CI corrected band gap energies for the exciton. \\ Furthermore, note that the summations over atom positions in Eq.~\eqref{CI_inter} for ETB wavefunctions replace integration in continuum methods like,~e.g., ${\bf k}\cdot{\bf p}$ approximation.~\cite{Klenovsky2017}
+where $N_{n,\alpha}$ is the number of all atoms in the structure, the factor $\frac{1}{2}$ before sums prevents double counting and factor $\frac{1}{2}$ after the sums is derived from bra-ket of SDs in Eq.~\eqref{CI_base}.
+The CI Hamiltonian in Eq.~\eqref{CI_ham} then forms the $n_en_h\times n_en_h$,~i.e. $4\times 4$ matrix which has to be diagonalized and we obtain the CI corrected band gap energies for the exciton. \\ Furthermore, note that the summations over atom positions in Eq.~\eqref{CI_inter} for ETB wavefunctions replace integration in continuum methods like,~e.g., ${\bf k}\cdot{\bf p}$ approximation.~\cite{Klenovsky2017}